Who's That Girl (1987 film): Development

-Madonna's 1986 studio album True Blue was a critical and commercial success, spawning five top-five singles, and selling over eight million copies worldwide, by the year-end.
+Madonna's 1986 studio album True Blue was a critical and commercial success, spawning five top-five Billboard Hot 100 singles, and selling over eight million copies worldwide, by the year-end.
 However, her film career was not as successful as she had hoped it would be.
 Following the commercially successful Desperately Seeking Susan, her 1986 film Shanghai Surprise—where she starred with her then husband Sean Penn—was a critical and box-office failure, prompting Madonna to comment that she "struggled to come to terms with her character in Shanghai Surprise, because the innocence and repressed personality I was required to portray was so at variance with my own character."
 Continuing to struggle with her film career, Madonna was unsure of her ability to choose a good script, and film producers were less sure about backing her up.

 Madonna felt that comedy was more of her repertoire, and proceeded to sign a comedy film titled Slammer, written by Andrew Smith and Ken Finkleman.
 She wanted to play the part of a street smart girl called Nikki Finn, who was jailed for a crime she did not commit.
 However, in light of the bad publicity surrounding her and Penn, and of the very public failure of Shanghai Surprise, Madonna had to persuade producers Rosilyn Heller and Bernard Williams, as well as Warner Bros., that she was up for the part.
 In addition, she wanted friend James Foley to direct the film.
 Foley had been Penn's best man at his marriage to Madonna, and had directed the music videos of Madonna's singles "Live to Tell" (1986) and "Papa Don't Preach" (1986).
 He was ecstatic at having the opportunity to make a major feature film, as previously he had only directed the small-budgeted film At Close Range, starring Penn.
 As author Andrew Morton pointed out in his biography on Madonna, "the combination of a dubiously talented movie star and a first-time movie director hardly guaranteed a box-office hit, but the film received the go-ahead from Warner, who wanted to encache more on Madonna's success."
 Madonna plowed gamely on, saying: "All Warner's executives were real positive about the project.
 It was a process—with the writers—of honing the script, making it better."